fariasfc/learn-dvc-old/instructions.md

     # fd is a file descriptor which can be processed normally
 ```

-Until now, we haven't upoloaded the dataset itself, we need to perform a git push
+Until now, we haven't upoloaded the dataset itself, we need to pemodelorm a git push

 # Pipelines
-We will create a simple 3 stages pipeline:
+We will create a simple 4 stages pipeline:
 1. split_data: Split the data into train and test sets.
 2. featurize_data: Apply a Standard Scaler
 3. train_model: Create and train model then save it.